rxchtsg/personalized-health-tracker/README.md

 - Added a full "Edit" page to **Update** entries.
 - Linked all 3 pages (Home, Habits, About).
 - Deployed the live site to Render.

+# Final reassesment update:
+For this reassessment attempt I basically cleaned everything up and made it feel a lot more like a real project.
+I swapped out the old SQLite setup and moved everything over to Postgres using Neon, so the data isn’t just living locally anymore.
+I also added some media breakpoints to make the pages behave better on smaller screens